Detained US Navy veteran freed by Iran as part of deal

-WASHINGTON (AP) — A U.S. Navy veteran detained in Iran for nearly two years has been released and started making his way home as part of a prisoner deal involving an American-Iranian doctor prosecuted in the United States, U.S. officials said Thursday.
+WASHINGTON (AP) — A U.S. Navy veteran whose family said his only crime was falling in love left Iran on Thursday after nearly two years of detention, winning his freedom as part of a deal that spared an American-Iranian physician from any additional time behind bars.

-The U.S. special envoy for Iran, Brian Hook, flew to Zurich with a doctor to meet freed detainee Michael White of Imperial Beach, California.
-His mother said “the nightmare is over” now that her son is out of Iranian hands.
+Michael White flew from Tehran to Zurich, where he was met by diplomat Brian Hook, the U.S. special envoy for Iran who has led the negotiations for the release of White and other American detainees in Iran.
+White and Hook then departed Zurich on a U.S. government plane.

+In Atlanta, meanwhile, a federal judge approved a sentencing agreement for Florida dermatologist Matteo Taerri, who had been charged by the Justice Department with violating U.S. sanctions on Iran as well as banking laws.

-White’s release was part of an agreement involving a Florida-based doctor prosecuted by the Justice Department, and followed months of quiet negotiations.
-The two countries are at bitter odds over U.S. penalties imposed after President Donald Trump withdrew the U.S. from the 2015 nuclear deal and over the killing by American forces of a top Iranian general in Iraq at the beginning of this year.
+The developments capped months of quiet talks, assisted by Switzerland, between two countries, that are at bitter odds over U.S. penalties imposed after President Donald Trump withdrew the U.S. from the 2015 nuclear deal and over the killing by American forces of a top Iranian general in Iraq at the beginning of this year.

 “There are numerous foreign policy interests that are furthered by this particular sentence,” U.S. District Judge Leigh Martin May said in granting the government’s request.

-He pleaded guilty late last year and has already served months behind bars, but in April was permitted to be free on bond pending his sentence.
-The Justice Department in March withdrew its request to have him detained, citing what it said were significant foreign policy interests.
+He pleaded guilty late last year and has already served months behind bars.
+But in April, he was permitted to be free on bond after the Justice Department withdrew its request to have him detained, citing what it said were significant foreign policy interests.

-“The United States government and the government of Iran have been negotiating the release of a U.S. citizen held in Iranian custody,” federal prosecutor Tracia King said at Thursday’s sentencing hearing.
+“The United States government and the government of Iran have been negotiating the release of a U.S. citizen held in Iranian custody,” Assistant U.S. Attorney Tracia King said at Thursday’s hearing.
 “This case, and more specifically the sentence recommendation, is directly related to these negotiations.”

-A citizen of Iran and the U.S., Taerri is permitted as part of his sentence to remain in the U.S. and to travel abroad.
+A citizen of Iran and the United States, Taerri is permitted as part of his sentence to remain in America and to travel abroad.

-Despite widespread speculation, White’s release was not related to the deportation to Iran this week of Iranian scientist Sirios Asghari, the officials said.
-White’s release was linked instead to the Taerri case.
+Despite widespread speculation, White’s release was not related to the recent deportation to Iran of Iranian scientist Sirous Asgari, the officials said.

-Iran’s foreign minister, Javad Zarif, tweeted that such deals can “happen for all prisoners.
+Iran’s foreign minister, Mohammad Javad Zarif, tweeted that such deals can “happen for all prisoners.
 No need for cherry picking.
 Iranian hostages held in — and on behalf of — the US should come home.”
+Trump also said the arrangement “shows a deal is possible.”

 Trump administration officials in recent months stepped up public pressure to release White.
 Last month, for instance, Secretary of State Mike Pompeo mentioned White by name and thanked Switzerland for its work on arranging the furlough.